top of page

 POTENTIAL REVENUE SOURCES TO ADDRESS THE TRANSPORTATION FUNDING GAP

-A highway use fee would involve charging a one-time fee on new passenger vehicle purchases based on a percent of the MSRP.
+A highway use fee would involve a one-time charge on new vehicle purchases based on a percentage of the manufacturer's suggested retail price (MSRP).

 bottom of page